RoyRin/wiki-rag/README.md

 ## Quick Start:
 To run locally, you can run `python wiki_rag/rag_server_api.py`, and then can test it out by calling `rag_server_client.py`.

+You can see `notebooks/quick_start_notebook.ipynb` for a notebook version of this.

 ### Docker Build + Run
 Build image, for application
 ```